appsody/stacks/incubator/java-openliberty/README.md

     appsody init java-openliberty
     ```

-    This will initialize a Java OpenLiberty project using the default template.
+    This will initialize an Open Liberty project using the default template.
 This will also install all parent pom dependencies into your local .m2 directory.

 1. Once your project has been initialized, you can run your application using the following command: